UplandsDynamic/simple-stock-management/README.md

 The app is designed to allow "stores" to request transfers of stock (or "order" it) from a central stock database (the "warehouse").
 Warehouse stock is adjusted as stock transfers are ordered.

 It has web frontend that connects to a RESTful API backend.
-Data is stored in either a SQLite or mySQL database.
+Data is stored in either a SQLite, mySQL or PostgreSQL (recommended) database.

 ## Key features